 In the context of the nature vs. nurture debate, “nature” refers to biological/genetic predispositions’ impact on human traits, and nurture describes the influence of learning and other influences from one’s environment.
-The debate over whether the strengths and weaknesses of people are the result of nature or nurture has, and somewhat continues to rage on between scholars and lay people alike.
-This debate has had significant social implications, particularly concerning what are thought to determine people’s ability to learn/intelligence (Lynch, 2016).
+The debate over whether the strengths and weaknesses of people are the results of nature or nurture has, and somewhat continues to rage on between scholars and laypeople alike.
+This debate has had significant social implications, particularly concerning what is thought to determine people’s ability to learn/intelligence.

-The initial use of the Nature vs. Nurture Theory was credited to psychologist Sir Francis Galton in 1869 (Bynum, 2002).
+The initial use of the Nature vs. Nurture theory was credited to psychologist Sir Francis Galton in 1869.
 However, it is unclear who initially described the impact of genes and biology versus environmental influences.
 Scientists, doctors, researchers, psychologists, behaviorists, and many others have debated these theories since Hippocrates was alive.

 - Yellow bile

 - Black bile

 In contrast, many centuries later, philosophers Jean-Jacques Rousseau and John Locke independently thought that people are born as blank slates (i.e. "tabula rasa") and that their eventual individual differences develop solely due to the result of environmental influences.
 Twentieth-century behavioral psychologist John Watson shared a similar perspective, believing that the events that take place during early childhood have far more influence on what kind of adults we become compared to the effects of our genes.